People sometimes say there aren’t any secrets to financial independence: it’s just:

 Tony Robbins talks about three elements of peak performance elements: 1) Story 2) Strategy and 3) State.
 You can say that’s a simplification…but the whole point of mental models is to simplify reality.
 A map that included everything wouldn’t be useful and wouldn’t be a map.
 The map is not the territory.

 Let’s dive in to each one in turn:

 Story is the way you see the world.
 Its the story (actually multiple stories) you tell yourself about how the world works.
 In Secrets of The Millionaire Mind, T Harv Eker talks about this as your money blueprint.

-But wait!
 How can stories in our head lead to real world results?
 On its own, your money blueprint can’t drive the results you get in life.
 There has to be a transmission mechanism: